Or to be precise the Sustainability Challenge Aero Open and the Optimum Time Watches Phantom Southern & Eastern Travellers.

 Jeff Davison won the day handily, with three firsts overall on handicap in the Aeros, and of course in the 7 class too.
 After a glitch of course reading in the first race John Oldham took the Phantom series with one of his competitors so keen to find an excuse to retire that he destroyed his second best sail!
 Toby Scholfield was first in the Aero 5s and Gareth Griffiths the Aero 9s.

-Here is a flickr album of photos both by Jim Champ and Paul Wright-Anderson, and here are a selection of my favourites from both of us.
+Here is an album of photos both by Jim Champ and Paul Wright-Anderson, and here are a selection of my favourites from both of us.

 They say mad dogs and Englishmen go out in the midday sun – well they also go out in the freezing cold… Saturday 17 Mar – yellow warnings of snow and force 5-7 may have put off some entrants but the Sustainability Challenge Aero Open at Island Barn went ahead.
 There may have been fewer boats but the competition with the elements was fierce.
 Some stayed ashore, some rigged but struggled to launch however despite the weather all three rigs were represented with local sailor Gareth Griffiths electing to stick with the 9 “My fingers were too cold to swap rigs”…